 QUALITY CONTROL STANDARD: Free of stains and stained litter.

-2. Bag and remove trash from the building and place outside dumpster.
+2. Bag and remove trash from the building and place in outside dumpster.

-QUALITY CONTROL STANDARD: No litter/trash left in trash cans, hallways, inside building, etc.
+QUALITY CONTROL STANDARD: No litter/trash left in trash cans, hallways, inside building, etc. There are to be no trash bags located outside of the dumpster.

 3. Sweep and/or dust mop and damp mop all non-carpeted floor surfaces.